pavelm14/PyPhyloGenomics_ms/MS.md

 are processed in the cell and shortened to \~ 22 base pair sequences [@wienholds2005].

-@regier2013 obtained their sequences from mRNA by performing reverse transcription and PCR amplification [@regier2007]. mRNAs are molecules transcribed from genomic DNA that have had introns spliced and exons joined.
+@regier2013 obtained nuclear gene sequences from mRNA by performing reverse transcription and PCR amplification [@regier2007]. mRNAs are molecules transcribed from genomic DNA that have had introns spliced and exons joined.
 Therefore, attempting to sequence these genes from genomic DNA for other species will be troublesome due to the likely appearance of introns.
 Intron sequences can be of various lengths across taxa and would prove difficult to assess homology for phylogenetic studies.

 @wahlberg2008 obtained candidate genes for phylogenomics by identifying single copy and orthologus genes of *Bombyx mori* from EST libraries.
 They searched for EST sequences in the *Bombyx mori* genome in order to identify suitable exons.
 These exon sequences were compared against EST libraries of related Lepidoptera species in order to obtain homologous sequences for primer design.
 Thus, this method depends on the availability of EST sequences which are single reads of cDNA that might contain numerous errors and are prone to artefacts [@parkinson2002].

 According to @wahlberg2008, it is easier to employ genomic DNA for phylogenetic practice due to several reasons: (i) genomic DNA does not degrade so quickly as RNA;
 (ii) it is simpler to preserve in the field; (iii) it can be sequenced even from dry material (for example museum specimens); and (iv) it is the most commonly used DNA in molecular systematics.

-Thus, it is needed a way to find candidate genes that can be easily sequenced from genomic DNA across several lineages.
+Thus, a method is needed to find candidate genes that can be easily sequenced from genomic DNA across several lineages.
 One strategy to fulfill this goal could be comparing genomic sequences of model species and extract suitable genes that can be sequenced in novel species from simple extractions of genomic DNA.

-In this paper, we describe a complete protocol for finding genes in genomic DNA suitable for phylogenomic studies, sequencing of those genes using NGS technology, and data analysis of the NGS output.
+In this paper, we describe a protocol for finding genes from genomic DNA that are suitable for phylogenomic studies.
-We have created the software package PyPhyloGenomics that includes bioinformatic tools required for automated gene finding, primer design and NGS data analysis Our software has been developed to filter the output reads from NGS and assemble the sequences for each specimen and their sequenced genes so that datasets can be assembled for analysis in common software for phylogenetic inference.
+We describe the software package PyPhyloGenomics, written in Python language, that includes bioinformatic tools useful for automated gene finding, primer design and NGS data analysis.
+We have used this software to find homologous exons across genomes from several model organisms.
+Our software also includes tools to filter output reads from NGS and assemble the sequences for each specimen and their sequenced genes so that datasets can be assembled for analysis in common software for phylogenetic inference.

 # Methods